What Does Refurbished Mean?

 When you see a product labeled as "refurbished," you may assume it's used or in poor condition.
 It doesn't take much shopping around to find refurbs with prices ranging from great to unreal — any smart shopper would assume there's a catch.
 Consider just a few recent deals:

 Refurbished deals can look like they're too good to be true, but that's not always the case.
 At the same time, buying refurbs does require caution.
-Here's what you need to know about refurbs to get a deal instead of a dud.
+If you've been wondering, "What is refurbished, exactly?" and "What are refurbs all about?" here's what you need to know to get a deal instead of a dud.

 What Does Refurbished Mean?

-Shopping for refurbished products can be tough because different retailers may mean different things when they call a product "refurbished."
+Shopping for refurbished products can be tough because different retailers may have different things in mind when they adopt a refurbished meaning.
 While the term always refers to an item that's been inspected and repaired, the amount of work done can vary significantly.

-For the most part, these are the terms used to describe refurbished products:
+For the most part, these are the terms used to define refurbished products:

 - Refurbished: A product restored to like-new condition, though the definition of "like-new condition" varies.
 Factory-refurbished or manufacturer-refurbished products are likely to be the best refurbs — but also the most expensive.
 Items refurbished by a third party might have just been given a quick once-over before being put up for sale.